DongChoi/warbler/README.md

 ### Additional Information

-This project was completed in February 2023
+This project was launched on AWS in February 2023

 The application leverages SQLAlchemy to dynamically query the relational database using many-to-many relationships